sfajfer/Master-of-Gu/gu index/Gu Index.md

 \newpage

 ## $\centerline{Refinement Path}$
 *Improves any aspect of gu refinement.
-Refinement path gu masters are often well respected, since they act as factories producing Gu for the clan.
+Refinement path Gu Masters are often well respected, since they act as factories producing Gu for the clan.
 Cultivators can often be hired to produce Gu for a significant price.*

 ::: columns